The Ten Thousand Things: Themes

 The Small Garden, which is actually not that small.
 It possesses supernatural powers.
 With its personification and constant reappearance within the novel, it could have also been the title of the book.

 Nature, of which the Small Garden is a sub-theme of.
 Not only are the chapters split into sections of the island (e.g Two: at the inner bay), but there is constant description of this islands nature.

-Love, romantic love within the novel is rarely successful (Felicity does not live with her husband, Constance has many suitors but less luck with anything long term, the Commissioner although married to more than one women, also proves this).
+Love, romantic love within the novel is rarely successful (Felicity does not live with her husband, Constance has many suitors but less luck with anything long term, the Commissioner although married to more than one woman, also proves this).
 However, families do love each other.
 Felicity relies on her Grandmother and only wants the best for her son.
 Pauline is quite fond of Constance.
 This could lead back to nature, characters must lead nature take its course, they cannot force anything.